 Chinatown Bangkok: A Sensory Experience

 Bangkok’s Chinatown is vibrant and engages all senses.
 During the day, Chinatown is bustling with stores, shophouses and street vendors.
-You see vendors selling produce, fruits and juices.
+You see food vendors selling produces, Thai desserts, fruits and juices.
 Many stores and shophouses loudly display their wares, everything from gold, clothing to Chinese medicinal products.

 When night falls, street food vendors come out to light up Chinatown’s sidewalks and dark alleys.
 Hundreds of food stalls tempt and invite you with delicious smells from their cooking pans.
 Sizzling woks, chopping boards and the sights of cooking flames will compete for your attention.